Data efficient surrogate modeling for engineering design: Ensemble-free batch mode deep active learning for regression: Approach

-In such a case, we can only approximate $f^*$ up to some relative accuracy ($\rho$ approximation of $f^*$).
-It results in the biased estimation of the performance of the student network by the teacher network.
-The estimation/bound on $\rho$ is an open research question, but we can increase the robustness of the teacher network and can reduce the sensitivity of mismatch between the distribution of $f_t$ and $f^*$.
+In such a case, we can only approximate $f^*$ with some relative accuracy ($\rho$ approximation of $f^*$).
+It results in the biased estimation of the performance of the student model by the teacher model.
+Estimation bound on $\rho$ is an open research question, but we can increase the robustness of the teacher network and can reduce the sensitivity to mismatch between the distribution of $f_t$ and $f^*$.
 For this purpose, we introduce a two-step process: first, we filter all samples with teacher's prediction (likelihood to fail) more than a threshold value (samples with high probability of failure), and second, we introduce a belief weight-age on the teacher network.
 For this end, we introduce two hyperparameters- threshold and $\epsilon$.
-Since the output layer of the teacher network is sigmoid function, we kept standard threshold of $0.5$ for all experiments (i.e. select all $x$ if $f_t(x)\geq 0.5 \; \forall \;x \in \mathcal{DS} $). $\epsilon$ is a belief factor, that we assign to the teacher network. $\epsilon$ is a scalar real value ranging between $0$ (indicates complete dis-belief in the teacher network's estimate) and $1$ (indicates a complete belief in teacher's estimation) ($\epsilon \in [0,1]$).
+Since the output layer of the teacher network is a sigmoid function, we kept the standard threshold of $0.5$ for all experiments (i.e., select all $x$ if $f_t(x)\geq 0.5$; $\forall \;x \in \mathcal{DS}$). $\epsilon$ is a belief factor that we assign to the teacher network. $\epsilon$ is a scalar real value ranging between $0$ (indicates complete disbelief in the teacher network's estimate) and $1$ (indicates a complete belief in teacher's estimation) ($\epsilon \in [0,1]$).